Winter Wonderlights at Sovereign Hill, Ballarat

 The Australian Gold Rush

+In 1851, prospectors struck gold in NSW and Victoria, sparking Australia’s first gold rush.
 Australia’s Gold Rush played a fundamental role in shaping Australia’s history, multicultural population and our national relationship with democracy.

 The Gold Rush made Melbourne the richest city in the world and changed Australia’s convict colonies into multicultural cities.
 Moving from a predominately prisoner population to one made up of free settlers was an important step in the development of Australian cities.